vikasverma1077/manifold_mixup/supervised/README.md

+### Requirements
+This code has been tested with python 2.7.9 torch 0.3.1 torchvision 0.2.0

 ### Data loading
 Cifar 10 and Cifar100 data will be automatically downloaded in folder ../data/ if it does not exist there.